Courses offered

 CO2

-Understand, explain and apply the Figures of Speech to interpret texts.
+Understand, explain and apply the Figures of Speech to interpret

 CO3